|

 Not everybody is tech-savvy and knows their way around a command prompt or advanced menus.
 Choose a data recovery program that has a user interface and flow that fits your technical expertise.
 That way, you’ll be able to recover your files with minimal hassle.
 Some apps are even designed to accommodate both novice and expert users.

-Download and install the application on a Mac or Windows machine
+Install the application on a macOS or Windows machine

 Launch the software and select a disk on which to recover lost files

-Start the search for recoverable data by clicking on the Recover button
+Begin scanning for lost data by hitting the Recover button

-Select the files you want to restore and click Recover a second time
+Select the files that you want to retrieve and click the Recover button again to restore the data

 A quality data recovery program should allow for the retrieval of a wide range of different file types, whether they’re documents, images, audio clips, and others.
 Disk Drill is an excellent option that is capable of recovering MID extension and you can easily filter out the results by typing the extension into the search bar at the results screen.